snowdj/CodingPuzzles-Python/CodingPuzzles/doc/datastructure/Largest Rectangle in Histogram.md

 Ignore.
 - Case 3: current < previous
 Need keep popping out previous heights, and compute the candidate rectangle with height and width (current index - previous index).
 Push the height and index to stacks.
+- Think about: What does the last while loop do?
+After the for loop, the stackHeight records the last few values which can be used to calculate a rectangle.
+The width is len(height) (till end) - index in the stack

 # My Solution